ffakih5/Travelmate/README.md

 We drew on our personal experiences with travel and brought to light what we consider to be the key elements to ensuring you have a successful trip, wherever your destination may be!

 ## User Story
-AS A traveller/ blogger <br>
+AS A traveller/ blogger

-I WANT to access a dashboard with useful information about the country I intend to visit/share about. <br>
+I WANT to access a dashboard with useful information about the country I intend to visit/share about.

-SO THAT I plan my trip accordingly. <br>
+SO THAT I plan my trip accordingly.

 ## Acceptance Criteria
 <i>GIVEN a travel dashboard with form inputs

 WHEN I search for a country

-<br>THEN I am presented with an overview, currency, neighbours, travel advice, water quality and monthly average weather for that country<br>
+THEN I am presented with an overview, currency, neighbours, travel advice, water quality and monthly average weather for that country

 WHEN I view the overview for that country<br>

 THEN I am presented with the Capital city, spoken languages and country code<br>

 WHEN I view the currency for that country

 THEN I am presented with a list of the top 10 currencies used in the world/exchanged.<br>

 WHEN I input an amount of AUD to exchange<br>

 THEN I am presented with the amount in the currency for that country <br>

 WHEN I click on the currency dropdown<br>
 THEN I am presented with a list of optional currencies to exchange<br>
 WHEN I view the neighbours for that country <br>